 Because product marketing is closely related to some other roles in marketing, it’s not that obvious what product marketing is really about.
-That being said, once you learn what product marketers do, it’s impossible to imagine launching a successful product without them.
+But once you learn what product marketers do, it’s impossible to imagine launching a successful product without them.

-Product marketing is the process of bringing a product to the market and communicating its value both externally to the market and internally within the organization.
+Product marketing is the process of bringing a product to the market and communicating its value both externally to the market and internally within the company.